dapr/docs/concepts/distributed-tracing/README.md

 # Tracing Design

-Dapr adds a HTTP/grPC middleware to the Dapr sidecar.
+Dapr adds a HTTP/gRPC middleware to the Dapr sidecar.
 The middleware intercepts all Dapr and application traffic and automatically injects correlation IDs to trace distributed transactions.
-This design has several benifits:
+This design has several benefits:

 * No need for code instrumentation.
 All traffic is automatically traced (with configurable tracing levels).
 * Consistent tracing behavior across microservices.
 Tracing a configured and managed on Dapr sidecar so that it remains consistent across services made by different teams and potentially written in different programming languages.